Skip to main content

 • Digital mammography – the x-ray pictures will be recorded to a digital file rather than a physical printout.
 This allows your providers to view the results quickly and share them with other specialists if necessary.

 • Digital breast tomosynthesis (DBT) – this is also called a 3D mammogram, and it is a newer technology.
-Many clinicians find this to be a better kind of mammography for women with dense breast tissue.
+Many clinicians find this to be a better kind of mammography for patients with dense breast tissue.

 Breast cancer screening tools are continually being developed in order to find the most accurate early detection methods.
 Several technologies are being researched or are in the clinical trial phase.